What it's like to live in Amsterdam's red-light district

 (CNN) — Amsterdam's De Wallen red-light district has long been one of the city's most provocative neighborhoods thanks to its notorious window brothels.

-But the historic area has become something of a spectacle in recent years thanks to a dramatic rise in tourists to the Dutch capital in recent years.
+But the historic area has become something of a spectacle in recent years thanks to a dramatic rise in tourists to the Dutch capital.

 As a result, the area is undergoing a major overhaul in a bid to protect sex workers from degrading conditions and reduce the impact of mass tourism.